hassanzohdy/mongez-cache/README.md

 - ✅ Supports Runtime Cache.
 - ✅ Supports Encryption for both Local Storage and Session Storage.
 - ✅ Open for extension to add more cache engines.
+- ✅ Supports Expire Time for each key.
+- ✅ Auto convert objects and arrays when storing and getting them.

 ## Usage